Bonus content on the entrepreneurs and strategies featured on The Urban Business Roundtable

 Stay on top of your credit reports and scores?

 Care for your own nails and do your own hair?

 Take in a trusted friend, relative or boarder, sharing household expenses and applying the savings to paying down debt and building up savings?

-Temporarily taking on a second job or freelance work to bring in more income to boost savings
+Temporarily taking on a second job or freelance work to bring in more income to boost savings and reduce debt?

 Lock away your credit cards for a year, living only on the money you actually have and cutting expenses rather than going deeper into debt?
 In other words, stop using credit to buy things you don't have the cash for?